Modernly designed loft bathroom in Edwalton

 An easy method to get an idea of whether your attic can be modified is to see whether any comparable houses on your street have had attic conversions.
 If you do find examples, it’s most likely to be a possibility.
 If you can, it’s also worth going one step more and asking to take a look at the loft of anyone in your street that has actually had it done.

 The minimum height you need for a loft conversion is 2.2 metres, and you can easily measure this yourself.
-Take a measuring tape and run it from the floor to the ceiling at the highest part of the room.
+Take a measuring tape and run it from the flooring to the ceiling at the highest part of the room.
 If it’s 2.2 metres or more, your loft ought to be big enough to convert.
 Victorian houses tend to be lower than those built from the 1930s onwards, so might not have adequate head height.

-Depending on when it was built, your home will either have roofing trusses or rafters.
-By putting your head up into your loft hatch, you will be able to tell immediately what kind of roofing you have.
+Depending on when it was built, your home will either have roofing system trusses or rafters.
+By putting your head up into your loft hatch, you will be able to tell immediately what kind of roofing system you have.

 What kind of attic conversions are there?

-There are 4 primary types of loft conversion: roofing light, dormer, hip-to-gable and mansard.
+There are 4 primary types of loft conversion: roofing system light, dormer, hip-to-gable and mansard.
 The one you choose is likely to be figured out by a number of aspects, including the type and age of the home you reside in, and your budget.

 If you live in a detached home with sloping roofings on either side, you can build on both of these to produce an even more roomy double hip-to-gable extension.